-Dr. Knight: Would you please share with us your early Catholic formation.
+Dr. Knight: Would you please share with us your early Catholic formation?

 Brother Igor: I grew up in South Africa.
-My mother a non-practicing Catholic, my father a non-practicing Methodist.
+My mother is a non-practicing Catholic, and my father is a non-practicing Methodist.
 One day at school a teacher told us a bible story in religion class and said if we wanted to hear more of these stories we were welcome on a Sunday in Church.
 I don’t recall how that conversation went, but the following Sunday my father dropped me off at Church, and thus my relationship with Christ grew.

 My mother took us for a walk in the city and we ended up in the cathedral.
 We sat down, and while praying I realized one thing was not missing.
 I still had Jesus with me – he would never leave me.

 Dr. Knight: Please tell us the significance of your high school years in formation.

 Brother Igor: During high school, I grew in my engagement with the life of the Church.
 I was an altar boy in the cathedral.
 The local parish priest stimulated my search for a vocation.
 At the age of sixteen, he invited me to a conference in Rome of the Focolare movement for young men thinking of becoming a priest.
 A year later I went to a local Capuchin priest to talk about vocation, he told me not to even contemplate life as a priest or religion: “that would be a waste of time”.
 Unhappy with his answer, I looked for answers elsewhere.
 In my final year of high school, I made the decision and joined the diocesan seminary straight of high school.